 Choosing the right dumpster rental company will make all the difference in your project.
 You want to work with a company that has the right size dumpster for your project, a reasonable rate, and ample time to complete the project.
 Remember, that not all companies are created equal – some serve construction clients, while others cater to residential clients.

 Does and don’ts of Renting Dumpster For House Fire

 Before you rent a dumpster, be sure to consider what size dumpster you need.
-Dumpster rentals usually come in 10, 14, and 20 yard sizes.
+Dumpster rentals usually come in 10, 14, and 20-yard sizes.
 A three-day rental is enough if you’re only cleaning out a single room.
 You’ll need more space if you’re cleaning out a whole house.
 When choosing a dumpster, allow yourself more time than you think you’ll need.

 Make sure the company will deliver the dumpster to your home.
-Some companies require a few weeks’ notice before they can deliver a dumpster, so plan your delivery date accordingly.
-Once you’ve rented a dumpster, fill it with the unwanted items.
+Some companies require a few weeks’ notices before they can deliver a dumpster, so plan your delivery date accordingly.
+Once you’ve rented a dumpster, fill it with unwanted items.
 Get rid of broken furniture, old and stained carpet, and any other gross trash.